Sheikh-Fahad-Ahmed/Landing-Page/README.md

 # Landing-Page

-A landing page project to showcase my skills on HTML and CSS with a common layout and positioning using flexbox.
+A landing page project about sunflowers.
+I made this to showcase my skills on HTML and CSS with a common layout and positioning using flexbox.